Send money to the Dominican Republic from Canada in fast and affordable ways.

 Monday to Friday 8am to 5pm, Saturday 9am to 1pm

 Reported crime is classified as high in the Dominican Republic and it is advised to never travel alone when collecting cash from an agent location.
 There aren’t high margins of difference in the areas where crime and violence take place, and there are reports of outbursts in popular areas.
+The Canadian Government recommend that you exercise a high degree of caution when travelling in the Dominican Republic due to high crime rates.

 It will be important that Amanda doesn’t travel alone as reports show female travellers and foreigners to be pestered by small petty crimes and are occasionally seriously hurt.
-When picking up cash, stick to populated and professional areas and choose private transport over public where possible.
-As long as there is more than one person going to pick up the cash and engaging in the activity discreetly, it should be relatively safe.
+When picking up cash, stick to populated and professional areas and choose private transport over public buses where possible.
+As long as there is more than one person going to pick up the cash and you engage in the activity discreetly, it should be relatively safe.

 - The recipient’s bank account number and basic details